traghuram444/ThesisEvosuite/README.md

 # ThesisEvosuite
-This is for my thesis
+This is for my thesis and I uploaded tutorials word documents, please do read them.
+Thank you.